 DO YOU HAVE HARD WATER?

-Depending on where you live, the water the supplies your house could also be a problem.
+Depending on where you live, the water that supplies your house could also be a problem.
 Some water is highly acidic or has a lot of dissolved minerals in it that can affect copper piping.

 With galvanized piping often the problem is ‘hard’ water.
 Hard water contains higher levels of mineral content than ‘soft’ water.
 Two of the most common minerals in water are calcium and magnesium.